mouse-reeve/book-catalogue/README.md

 A list of the books I own.

-The `librarything` JSON is an export from my [LibraryThing](https://www.librarything.com/catalog/tripofmice) catalogue, which now represents the canonical list of books I own (taking over from the now defunct `canonical.csv`).
+The `librarything` JSON is an export from my [LibraryThing](https://www.librarything.com/catalog/tripofmice) catalogue, which represents the canonical list of books I own.

-The `goodreads` CSV is an export of my GoodReads data, which is the only place that stores the date I started a book and the date I finished it.
+The `goodreads` CSV is an export of my GoodReads data, which stores the date I started a book and the date I finished it.

-This data is merged, along with with [scraped LibraryThing data](https://github.com/mouse-reeve/book-scraper), in the [book-merger](https://github.com/mouse-reeve/book-merger) repository.
+This data can be merged, along with with [scraped LibraryThing data](https://github.com/mouse-reeve/book-scraper), in the [book-merger](https://github.com/mouse-reeve/book-merger) repository.

 ## Stats

-### Number of books:
+### Books read so far this year:
+       9

+### Books owned:
 486

 ### Genres: